 - Current Year: Redshirt Senior

-Quietly, Xavier Hutchinson has been one of the most productive receivers in college football since 2020.
-He has almost 3,000 receiving yards over that span and has been a target funnel for an Iowa State passing attack that’s relied almost entirely on his presence.
+Quietly, Hutchinson was one of the most productive receivers in college football from 2020 to 2022.
+He logged almost 3,000 receiving yards over that span and was effectively a target funnel for an Iowa State passing attack that relied almost entirely on his presence.

 Seeing his production, you’d almost be surprised that Hutchinson wasn’t a highly-coveted recruit out of high school.
 As a matter of fact, Hutchinson had to take the JUCO route to the FBS level.